metahoof/docs/docs/whitepaper/faq.md

 ## 10. **How does the MetaHoof marketplace work?**

-- **Answer**: Powered by Ultra’s NFT Standard and Marketplace, the MetaHoof marketplace allows players to buy, sell, and trade horses, breeding licenses, and other in-game assets.
-All transactions are conducted securely on Ultra’s blockchain using cryptocurrency.
+- **Answer**: The MetaHoof marketplace allows players to buy, sell, and trade horses, breeding licenses, and other in-game assets.
+All transactions are conducted securely within the platform using supported payment or in-game currency options.

 ## 11. **What are the platform fees in MetaHoof?**

-- **Answer**: MetaHoof charges platform fees on specific in-game activities such as racing and breeding.
-These are separate from blockchain transaction fees, which are managed by the Ultra network.
-On the marketplace, MetaHoof does not collect blockchain fees and only applies a predefined royalty on NFT sales, in accordance with Ultra’s protocol.
-All blockchain-level fees follow Ultra’s infrastructure.
+- **Answer**: MetaHoof charges platform fees on specific in-game activities such as racing, breeding, and marketplace sales.
+These fees are predefined within the platform’s economy and may vary depending on the activity.

 ## 12. **Is MetaHoof available worldwide?**

 - **Answer**: Yes, MetaHoof is accessible to users worldwide.
-However, players should ensure compliance with any local regulations related to blockchain gaming and cryptocurrency.
-To play MetaHoof, users need an Ultra account, which can be created via Ultra’s official website or through supported Ultra-enabled applications.
-Account creation and management are handled entirely within Ultra’s ecosystem.
+However, players should ensure compliance with any local regulations related to online gaming and digital items.

 ## 13. **What are the future plans for MetaHoof?**